rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MM: The goal here is to strike the best balance between acknowledging reality and keeping things codified and nailed down in Annex B (and all that means).
 It's already at stage 2, as part of this general attention to moving RegExp stuff forward, I would like to bump this today.

-MS: was it research that all browsers do it or just some browsers
+MS: Was it research that all browsers do it or just some browsers

 DE: These semantics are different from what each browser ships.
 In terms of configurability and what happens between realms.

 MM: In terms of minimizing damage...

-DE: this was reviewed by people working on regular expressions in V8 and was thought to be Web compatible.
+DE: This was reviewed by people working on regular expressions in V8 and was thought to be Web compatible.

 MM: Dan's right.
 The properties are the properties that we gathered from browsers.
 I don't know whether they're union or intersection, but it's small in any case.
 This proposal also makes some semantic differences that we expect to be backward compatible.
 Nothing spooky happens in some cases.
 They're also configurable and delete-able

-AWB: and it's not just that it's structured, I assume that if you evaluate a regexp in one realm, the results are not visible in another realm.
+AWB: And it's not just that it's structured, I assume that if you evaluate a regexp in one realm, the results are not visible in another realm.

-MM: correct.
+MM: Correct.
 No browser has any explicit action-at-a-distance.
 What coupling might there be between realms unless we outlaw it.
 That's the coupling that could have been ??

 AWB: ??

 MM: This suppresses the spookiness both between realms and subclasses.

-DH: from the description, I can believe the changes are Web-compatible.
+DH: From the description, I can believe the changes are Web-compatible.
 They sound like the kind we would take a chance on.
 My biggest question that I don't think affects stage 3:  what about Annex B?
 We need to review the goal and its role and judge what its future is.

 MM: I enthusiastically agree